 We the people need to rise up and demand that Congress not sell us out by giving TPP Fast Track status.
 Congress must retain its rights to make changes to the agreement in order to ensure it’s not just a massive giveaway to the corporations drafting it.
 Take action now at StopFastTrack.com.

 There are many reasons to oppose TPP but here are the top five.

 1.TPP would be bad for the environment.

 Though drafts of the TPP have been closely guarded for the three years of negotiations, Wikileaks obtained a copy of the draft text that came out of discussions in Salt Lake City in November of last year.
-According to Wikileaks’ analysis, the environmental protections provisions in the draft would be completely unenforceable
+According to Wikileaks’ analysis, the environmental protections provisions in the draft would be completely unenforceable.

-“would strip our government's power to manage U.S. gas exports, opening the floodgates for fracking, sacrificing our air and water quality in order to feed foreign markets.”
+As 350.org says, “Without protections for land use, logging, and climate pollution, the TPP has gone from a bad deal to a disastrous one.”
+The Sierra Club says that TPP“would strip our government’s power to manage U.S. gas exports, opening the floodgates for fracking, sacrificing our air and water quality in order to feed foreign markets.”